rubenkindt/Masterproef-paper-RubenKindt/README.md

 <br/><br/>

 European Credit Transfer and Accumulation System documentation can be found at https://onderwijsaanbod.kuleuven.be/syllabi/n/H04J4AN.htm#activetab=doelstellingen_idp922576 and the relevant faculty, Faculty of Engineering Science, at https://eng.kuleuven.be/en.
-This thesis is written in association with the research group of DTAI (https://wms.cs.kuleuven.be/dtai), with guidance of professor dr. Tias Guns (https://www.kuleuven.be/wieiswie/nl/person/00056117) and Ir.
+This thesis is written in association with the research group of DTAI (https://wms.cs.kuleuven.be/dtai), with guidance of professor dr. Tias Guns (https://www.kuleuven.be/wieiswie/nl/person/00056117) and ir.
 Ignace Bleukx (https://www.kuleuven.be/wieiswie/nl/person/00148750).

 <br/><br/>